AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VB-Ophys.md

 ## Session Types

-The `session_type` indicates whether a session was a behavior training session (session type beginning with `TRAINING_`), or a session that occured under the 2-photon microscope (session type beginning with `OPHYS_`).
+The `session_type` indicates whether a session was a behavior training session (session type beginning with `TRAINING_`), or a session that occurred under the 2-photon microscope (session type beginning with `OPHYS_`).
 Ophys sessions can be either active behavior, or passive viewing, as described above.
 Passive sessions always have `_passive` in the `session_type`.
 The image set shown during each session type is also included in the `session_type` name.

-The number included in the `session_type` just after whether it is `TRAINING_` or `OPHYS_` indicates the order in which the session occured in the overall training or imaging sequence. `OPHYS_` session numbers 0-3 in the name are always using the same image set that was shown during behavioral training. `OPHYS_` session numbers 4-6 are always using the new image set that was shown for the first time during 2-photon imaging.
+The number included in the `session_type` just after whether it is `TRAINING_` or `OPHYS_` indicates the order in which the session occurred in the overall training or imaging sequence. `OPHYS_` session numbers 0-3 in the name are always using the same image set that was shown during behavioral training. `OPHYS_` session numbers 4-6 are always using the new image set that was shown for the first time during 2-photon imaging.

 To learn more about the differences in task parameters for different `session_type`s, see the [Visual Behavior Task](VB-Behavior.md) page.